 Data is the key ingredient, for example, for AI-based tools, research or the development of new digital health services.
 Therefore, a strategy on how to store medical data digitally, efficiently and with high availability is essential.
 Only in this way can medical institutions benefit from digitization.

-Feel free to contact me to learn more about how Telepaxx Medical Data can help you implement cloud infrastructures for medical image data and findings for you in the cloud in a DSGVO-compliant and vendor-neutral manner.
+Feel free to contact me to learn more about how Telepaxx Medical Data can archive medical image data and findings for you in the cloud in a DSGVO-compliant and vendor-neutral manner.

 The first interim report of the DigitalRadar paints a sobering picture of the digitization of German hospitals.
 The KHZG-funded projects aim to change this.
 Find out more here.